Pressure unit converter

 Many different pressure units are used around the world and sometimes this can cause confusion and even dangerous situations.

 Pressure quantity is defined as force per area, p= F/A, force being perpendicular to the surface.
-Since force can be presented as Mass x Gravity, there are many different units used for mass as well as for the area, so there is a large number of different combinations; causing a huge number of different pressure units.
+Since force can be presented as Mass x Gravity, there are many different units used for mass as well as for the area, so there are a large number of different combinations, causing a huge number of different pressure units.

 SI system (International System of Units) / Metric system

 In the SI system, the basic pressure unit is Pascal (Pa), being Newton per square meter.
 As Newton is kgm/s2, Pascal can be presented as the following formula:

 1 Pa = N / m2 = kg / m x s2

 Pascal is a very small pressure unit.
 For example, the standard atmospheric pressure is 101325 Pa absolute.

 There are different combinations of units for mass and units for area.
 In the SI system, we can get the following pressure units: kgf/m2, gf/m2, kgf/cm2, gf/cm2, kgf/mm2, gf/mm2.

 Although “Bar” is not officially part of SI system, it is still being used often in some regions.
 It is easy to convert bar to SI units as 1 bar is 100 kPa.

 Imperial pressure units